thycotic/dsv-docs/product/dynamic-secrets/aws.md

 ### IAM Role

-In the AWS IAM console create a new Role for the IAM User to assume.
+In the AWS IAM console [create a new Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) for the IAM User to assume and assign it the `AWSCodeDeployReadOnlyAccess` AWS managed policy.
+When creating the IAM Role specify your AWS account id since this example will not assume roles across accounts.

 The Role must have a trust relationship that allows the user to assume it.
 Substitute your AWS account id and IAM username in the below statement:

 ```json
 {